 <<Provide narrative discussion of fidelity bond/crime insurance coverage.
 For example: “The current insurance policy reflects fidelity (crime) insurance with the limit of $XX and $XX deductible.
 The HUD requirement for at least two months potential gross income receipts would total $XX.
 The current level of coverage is sufficient for this project.”
 If not sufficient, recommend commitment condition.

 Mortgage Determinants

 Overview

-The mortgage criteria shown on the form HUD-92264a-ORCF are summarized as follows:
+The mortgage criteria shown on the Form HUD-92264a-ORCF are summarized as follows: